-Our aim is to define upfront polytherapy approaches based upon deep systematic interrogation of the aberrant signal transduction operating in Kras-driven pancreatic cancer to combat or eliminate targeted therapy resistance, and transform pancreatic cancer from lethal disease into a chronic or curable condition.
+Our aim is to define upfront polytherapy approaches based upon deep systematic interrogation of the aberrant molecular pathways operating in lung and pancreatic cancer to combat or eliminate targeted and immunotherapy resistance and transform the two most deadly human cancers from lethal disease into a chronic or curable condition.

-Our vision is to To build a comprehensive disease modeling platform to study novel signaling networks and generate accurate animal models to better understand human pancreatic cancer biology.
+Our vision is to build a comprehensive disease modeling platform to study novel signaling networks and generate innovative immunotherapeutics using animal models that frightfully represent human disease to better understand mechanisms of cancer progression and drug resistance.
 Our ultimate goal is to guide clinical drug development for precision medicine clinical trials.

 NATURE MEDICINE, 2015